digego/extempore/docs/philosophy.rst

 It's a brute-force algorithm for a problem with many more elegant algorithms.
 What it does show, though, is that *Extempore's* Scheme interpreter is *slow*.
-There are some crazy fast and efficient Scheme compilers, but Extempore's isn't one of them—it's dog slow.
+There are some crazy fast and efficient Scheme compilers, but Extempore's isn't one of them---it's dog slow.

 You may now be thinking that this pretty much rules Scheme out for anything computationally intensive in Extempore, such as audio and